rocket-boots/rote/README.md

 ### Dependencies

-A design goal is to keep the
+One design goal of this project is to keep the number of dependencies low.

 * **rot.js** is the primary dependency and is used throughout the library
 * **fontfaceobserver** is used to monitor when a webfont is loaded